 1. Make it easier to eat at home than eat out.

 Keep your pantry stocked by buying in bulk at cheaper supermarkets such as Aldi, Market Basket or Costco.
 This way you will not be faced with an empty pantry and be tempted to buy take out.

 Make a meal plan that includes the items you can buy in bulk and that are on sale.
 Use leftovers to make new meals.
-Package your own treats and snacks instead of buying ready made.
+Try packaging treats and snacks at home instead of buying ready made.

 2. Learn to make new recipes with online videos from popular sites such as: https://www.allrecipes.com/ or https://tasty.co/.
 When you start making foods you enjoy you will be less tempted to eat out.

 Try these healthy cooking ideas for a change of pace and more change in your pocket